-The Institution encounters an extensive range of legal questions and issues which require advisement by the Office of General Counsel.
-These include evolving areas of the law concerning hazardous waste management, sexual harassment/discrimination, drug testing, AIDS, and repatriation of Native American remains and artifacts.
-In addition, there are numerous ongoing issues concerning trust law, Constitutional law, intellectual property rights, cultural property laws and treaties, immigration, real property transactions, contracts, labor relations, endangered species regulations, civil rights, employee standards of conduct and ethics, estates, and tax laws.
-Ten attorneys (including the General Counsel) and seven support staff members handled over 1,300 individual cases in FY 1987.
+The Institution's diverse programs present a wide range of legal questions and issues for advisement by the Office of General Counsel.
+Such issues include evolving areas of the law such as hazardous waste management, sexual harassment/discrimination, drug testing, AIDS, and repatriation of Native American remains and artifacts.
+Ongoing matters entail trust law, Constitutional law, intellectual property rights, cultural property laws and treaties, immigration, real property transactions, contracts, labor relations, endangered species regulations, civil rights, employee standards of conduct and ethics, estates, and tax laws.
+In FY 1989, the Office of the General Counsel has an authorized staff of 11 attorney positions and 7 support staff.
+Ten positions (6 attorneys and 4 support staff) are federally funded.

-The Office of Congressional Liaison oversaw the legislative activity surrounding a measure providing for the disposition of Native American skeletal remains.
-This issue eventually extended to American Indian Museum questions and to the development and accelerated focus on the repatriation matter.
-Repatriation and the museum debate are likely to dominate future activity.
+The Office of Congressional Relations oversaw legislative activity surrounding proposals for the disposition of Native American skeletal remains and for a Museum of the American Indian, among other issues.
+Repatriation and the museum debate are likely to dominate the Office's future activity.
 Taxation and environmental concerns, as well as proposals to build an extension to the National Air and Space Museum, have required attention this past year and will continue to do so.
-During the first session of the 101st Congress, the terms of two Smithsonian Regents will expire, requiring legislation providing for their reappointment or for the appointment of successors.
+During the first session of the 101st Congress, the terms of two citizen members of the Smithsonian's Board of Regents will expire, requiring legislation providing for their reappointment or for the appointment of successors.

-The Office of Programming and Budget conducted a retrospective analysis of changes to budget formulation procedures that the Institution implemented in 1987.
+The Office of Planning and Budget, formerly named the Office of Programming and Budget, conducted a retrospective analysis of changes to budget formulation procedures that the Institution implemented in 1987.
 The retrospective resulted in a number of procedural improvements.
-The Office also increased the use of automation from the collection of data to assembly of budget narratives; provided expanded analytical support to Assistant Secretaries during the FY 1990 budget formulation process; conducted a comparative analysis on the use of base resources in several bureaus; participated in development of the functional requirements for the proposed new accounting system; developed a requirements statement for a new automated personnel cost projection system; issued two releases of the first Smithsonian Institution Budget Manual; installed a local area network; and provided Institution-wide training on how to write budget justifications.
+The Office also expanded the use of automation from the collection of data to assembly of budget narratives; provided expanded analytical support to Assistant Secretaries during the FY 1990 budget formulation process; conducted a comparative analysis on the use of base resources in several bureaus; participated in development of the functional requirements for the proposed new accounting system; developed a requirements statement for a new automated personnel cost projection system; issued two releases of the first Smithsonian Institution Budget Manual; installed a local area network; and provided Institution-wide training on how to write budget justifications.